Premier League top scorers 2025/26: Mbeumo and Watkins rise after Sunday's games

 However, if Haaland scores the most goals in the 2025/26 season, he will match Shearer and Harry Kane as a three-time winner and confirm his status as the competition’s leading number nine by making it three wins in four years.

-Alexander Isak also has high hopes of topping the goalscoring charts in England, even though he missed the first four games of the top-flight campaign.
+Alexander Isak also began the year with high hopes of topping the goalscoring charts in England, although he missed the first four games of the top-flight campaign and did not register his first goal until Matchday 13.
 Speculation over his future dominated the pre-season period, with links to Liverpool finally resulting in a massive move to Anfield on deadline day.

 READ MORE: European Golden Shoe 2025/26 Standings

 Isak scored 23 times last season to ultimately finish above Haaland and take second place.
-He topped the 20-goal mark in two straight campaigns for Newcastle United prior to his Liverpool transfer.
+He topped the 20-goal mark in two straight campaigns for Newcastle United prior to his Liverpool transfer, but a combination of his transfer saga, poor form and injuries resulted in a slow start this season that has significantly hindered his chances of success.

-Arsenal have brought in Viktor Gyokeres from Sporting CP in a major transfer, with the Golden Shoe contender expected to challenge for the top scorer title in his debut campaign in England.
-Bukayo Saka and Kai Havertz are also hoping to impress for the Gunners.
+Arsenal brought in Viktor Gyokeres from Sporting CP in a major transfer, with the Golden Shoe contender expected to challenge for the top scorer title in his debut campaign in England, with Bukayo Saka also hoping to impress for the Gunners.

 Chelsea also started the season with some notable candidates after winning the Club World Cup.
 Cole Palmer consistently performs well in the Premier League scoring standings, while forwards Joao Pedro and Liam Delap were brought in by the Blues in significant moves.